-This Catalog is published in order to inform students and others of Fortis College's academic programs, policies, calendar, tuition, fees, administration, and faculty.
-This Catalog is published for informational purposes only.
+This Catalog is published in order to inform students and others of Fortis College academic programs, policies, calendar, tuition, fees, administration, and faculty.
+This Catalog is published for informational purposes only and is not intended as a contractual agreement between Fortis College and any individuals.
 The information provided is current and accurate as of the date of publication.